NTA Australia/NZ's first annual conference.

 Functional Nutritional Therapy Practitioners™ work with bio-individual human physiology and function every day.
 The results for health and wellness for their clients are profound.

 If you are wondering what nutrition has to do with your current health concerns, here's a simple explanation.
 It all comes down to cells.
 When our cells are nutrient deficient we go on a downward spiral.
-The role of a Nutritional Therapy Practitioner is to assist their clients to re-establish cellular health.
+The role of a Functional Nutritional Therapy Practitioner is to assist their clients to re-establish cellular health.
 Part of this is understanding the warning signs and signals our body gives us every day about underlying dysfunction.

 An NTA-approved library list:

 Worlds Healthiest Foods | George Mateljan